-Not the destination but the traveler
+Not the destination but the human

 For the Love of Birding: Common Birds of Australia